alexing/beehero-ml-pipeline/README.md

 If we already know the bucket address to where a timeseries will be uploaded, we can have an observer trigger pointing there.
 This way we could start a feature creation pipeline as soon as the data is available.
 Same thing when all sensors are done for the day.
 As soon as all `feature_creation` pipelines have finished, only then we should start the clustering pipeline.<br/> <br/>
 Instead of using a directory and a text file (which is, of course, only ok in a POC) we could use [Amazon S3](https://aws.amazon.com/pm/serv-s3/).
 Another good solution for this would be [HDFS (Hadoop Distributed File System)](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html).<br/>
-For this we should properly define the paths where we were to store the files: they should include noth the date and the sensor id.<br/>
+For this we should properly define the paths where we were to store the files: they should include both the date and the sensor id.<br/>
 Both of these systems could be used too as a **model repository**. <br/>

 This would be a great improvement too.
 By using a model repository we could run a pipeline with any model version we want, not just the latest one.
 A specific version of a model could be a parameter in launching any of these DAGs.
-We would have to define a retention rule for which how back we want to store models so as not to fill up our space quota to easily (storage is cheap in these systems but production model weights could go up to several GBs)
+We would have to define a retention rule for how far back we want to store models so as not to fill up our space quota too easily (storage is cheap in these systems but production model weights could go up to several GBs)

 Predictions could be store in a proper database and not in a textfile.
 [Redshift](https://aws.amazon.com/redshift/) could be a good solution, if cost is no issue.
-If not AWS offers a cheaper option: [RDS](https://aws.amazon.com/rds/).
+Otherwise AWS offers a cheaper option: [RDS](https://aws.amazon.com/rds/).
 Redshift is superior in several aspects: data storage limit, scalability, availability of data formats and support of serverless.
 Google Cloud Platform offers another product similar to Redshift: [BigQuery](https://cloud.google.com/bigquery)

-I would use [Prometheus](https://prometheus.io/) which is a great monitoring solution for storing metrics.
+I would use [Prometheus](https://prometheus.io/), which is a great monitoring solution for storing metrics.
 Prometheus works amazingly with [Grafana](https://grafana.com/) for dashboard crafting.

 A huge part was left without discussing: the business decision of **when to retrain models**. <br/>